Cordobo/all/README.md

 ## Installation

-Please be aware, a minimum of 20 TB of free space must be available on your hard drive and the entire install process takes up to 2 days:
+Please be aware, a minimum of 20 TB of free space must be available on your hard drive and the entire install process takes up to 2 weeks:

 ````
 $ npm install all --dev